jmsimang/weather-via-terminal/README.md

 Next, activate the virtual environment by running: `. weather-via-terminal/bin/activate`

-Lastly, create a projects and a module folder (_same name as environment_), create the requirements.txt, and install all the project dependencies.
+Lastly, create a projects and a module folder (_same name as environment but without dashes_), create the requirements.txt, and install all the project dependencies.

 ## Project Dependecies